 TRANSFER CREDIT POLICY

 The following provisions govern transferring credits to Grace Christian University:

-- An official transcript is defined as one that has been received by Grace directly from a secure, authenticated party or the issuing institution.
+• An official transcript is defined as one that has been received by Grace directly from a secure, authenticated party or the issuing institution.
 Grace does not accept any electronic documentation directly from the student as official.
-The transcript must bear an institutional validation (such as a seal, logo, or watermark), date, and appropriate signature.
-Transcripts that do not meet these requirements will be considered unofficial.
 Transcripts can be sent to the Registrar’s Office at Grace Christian University, 1011 Aldon St SW, Grand Rapids, MI 49509.
-Request electronic transcripts to be sent to firstname.lastname@example.org.
+Request official electronic transcripts to be sent to firstname.lastname@example.org.

-- Transfer credits must be from a Department of Education recognized, nationally or regionally accredited college or university.
-Students seeking a graduate degree from Grace who graduated from a nationally accredited institution will be reviewed on a case-by-case basis.
+• Transfer credits must be from a regionally accredited college or university, or an institution that is accredited by a national accrediting agency that is recognized by the Department of Education.
+Students seeking a graduate degree from Grace who graduated from a nationally accredited institution will be considered on a case-by-case basis.

-- Credits earned at a non-accredited college will be considered only after the student has provided documentation of a minimum of three regionally accredited institutions that accept the non-accredited institution’s courses in transfer.
-Once verified, coursework from an unaccredited school must be evaluated by the Registrar in the same manner as accredited coursework.
-The maximum number of credits transferable from an unaccredited school is 30 semester credit hours for undergraduate students unless otherwise approved by the Dean or Provost.
+• Credits earned at a non-accredited college will be considered only after the student has provided documentation of a minimum of three regionally accredited institutions that accept similar courses in transfer from the non-accredited institution.
+Once verified, coursework from the unaccredited school must be evaluated by the Registrar in the same manner as accredited coursework.
+The maximum number of credits transferable from an unaccredited school is 30 semester credit hours for bachelor degree seeking students unless otherwise approved by the Dean or Provost.

 Reassessment of Transfer Credits

 • Credits may be reassessed at any point at the request of the student by emailing the Registrar’s Office at email@example.com.
 The student may be required to provide the course syllabus from the college or university where the course was taken.